joaogpiva/discordic-tutor/README.md

 # untitled-scryfall-fetcher

-just a little CLI tool created for educational purposes
+discord bot written in python just for educational purposes